 Cox earned a bachelor’s in biology and chemistry in 2002 from the University of Wyoming and a master’s in curriculum and instruction in 2006 from the University of Colorado.
 He is pursuing a doctorate in educational leadership.

-"There is nothing more powerful in this world than a person willing to rise.
-Life will inevitably punch each of us in the gut.
-It may..." (read more)
+"There is nothing more powerful in this world than a..." (read more)

 Wyoming Public Media | NPR | Dec 13, 2019 | Laramie, WY

 Wyoming Tribune Eagle | Dec 10, 2019 | Cheyenne, WY